Alcaro/Arlib/arlib/sandbox/README.txt

       and I don't know if the linux kernel allows this race condition in the first place;
         if it tears down fds before processing PR_SET_PDEATHSIG, it doesn't even enter the emulator maximum impact: in theory, outliving sandbox termination; in practice, zero
+    severity: low, due to being impossible to exploit
 - launch_impl: allocation failure could confuse sandbox about whether it's correctly launched
     exploitability: extremely hard, requires resource exhaustion and then some luck maximum impact: none; it can make parent wait forever for a nonexistent child process to exit, but child can already sleep forever
+    severity: low, due to the trivial maximum impact
+- seccomp filter: stat() or fstat() reveals inode numbers
+    exploitability: trivial
+    maximum impact: per the inode section above, most likely none
+    severity: low, due to the trivial maximum impact
+- Spectre type 2 (indirect jumps)
+    exploitability: fully possible for a determined attacker maximum impact: revealing the full contents of the broker's address space of the broker, including the full environment (containing, for example, the user ID and username), and (under some parents) other private data (possibly including freed data, if the memory wasn't reused)
+    severity: medium, due to leaking the username; it can't leak data the parent isn't already processing, which is unlikely to be of much interest
+- Spectre type 1 (array indexing behind mispredicted branches)
+    exploitability: unknown if any vulnerable sequences exist, but likely same as Spectre type 2 maximum impact: same as Spectre type 2
+    severity: medium, same as Spectre type 2

 Missing kernel features